 ASBURY PARK, N.J. — More than 40 groups participated in Sunday’s LGBT pride parade in Asbury Park, N.J., as spectators were treated to the rhythm of marching bands, chants of “We love our LGBT,” and groups decked out rainbow attire.

-“I’ve been involved since the beginning, and you can’t help but reflect back on what’s happened in the past year and what’s happened since the beginning, when we first started,” Jersey Pride president Laura Pople of Jackson told the Asbury Park Press
+Article continues below“I’ve been involved since the beginning, and you can’t help but reflect back on what’s happened in the past year and what’s happened since the beginning, when we first started,” Jersey Pride president Laura Pople of Jackson told the Asbury Park Press.

 Pople said the event attracted more than 20,000 people, more than years past.